paulputter/pebble-happimeter/README.md

-MaxBPM | *uint* | Maximum Heart Rate in BPM AvgLightLevel | *uint* | The average ambient light level Activity | *uint* | The current activity the user is doing RestingKCalories | *uint* | The burned kilo calories during rest SleepSeconds | *uint* | The number of seconds the user was sleeping SleepRestfulSeconds | *uint* | The number of seconds the user was deeply sleeping ActiveSeconds | *uint* | The number of seconds the user was active ActiveKCalories | *uint* | The burned kilo calories during activity WalkedDistanceInMeters | *uint* | The number of meteres the user walked PositionLat | *Decimal(9,6)* | Current lat position of the user (GPS) PositionLon | *Decimal(9,6)* | Current lon position of the user (GPS)
+MaxBPM | *uint* | Maximum Heart Rate in BPM AvgLightLevel | *uint* | The average ambient light level Activity | *uint* | The current activity the user is doing SleepSeconds | *uint* | The number of seconds the user was sleeping PositionLat | *Decimal(9,6)* | Current lat position of the user (GPS) PositionLon | *Decimal(9,6)* | Current lon position of the user (GPS)